Heidenheim an der Brenz: Religion

 Heidenheim's residents originally belonged to the Prince-Bishopric of Augsburg from where they were assigned to the Heidenheim Chapter.
-But already in 1524 the Reformation burst into the city via Ulm.
+However, in 1524 the Reformation burst into the city via Ulm.

-As at the time Heidenheim was part of Württemberg and Duke Ulrich championed the Reformation (from 1535 on), residents of city have adhered over the centuries primarily to the Protestant faith.
+At the time Heidenheim was part of Württemberg and Duke Ulrich championed the Reformation from 1535 on.
+Residents of city have adhered over the centuries primarily to the Protestant faith.

-In those days, Heidenheim became seat of a Deacony, its church being Paul's Church of today (built in 1897).
+In those days, Heidenheim became the seat of a Deacony, its church being located on the site where Paul's Protestant Church (built in 1897) currently stands.
 But Heidenheim's first parish church was Peter's Church at the top of the Totenberg.
 Originally a Roman church, it was remodeled several times and now serves as the chapel for the cemetery.
 During the 16th century, Michael's Church became the seat of the Heidenheim parish.
-This church was built ca. 1200, completely rebuilt in 1578 and expanded in 1621.
-The tower was erected in 1687, and the addition was added on to again in 1767.
-With the construction of Paul's Church the seat of the deaconry moved there, however, Michael's Church remains a church of Paul's Parish to this day.
+This church was built ca. 1200, completely rebuilt in 1578, and expanded in 1621.
+The tower was erected in 1687, and the extension was added to again in 1767.
+With the construction of Paul's Church the seat of the deaconry moved there; however, Michael's Church remains a church of Paul's Parish to this day.

-In the meantime, Heidenheim's population kept growing and during the 20th century several additional parishes were founded: Christ Parish was founded in 1958 (its church built in 1956), John's Parish with church and community center in 1963, Forestchurch Parish in 1972 (its church was built in 1975 but the community had had the use of a wooden chapel built in 1926), plus Reconciliation Parish and Zinzendorf Parish.
+In the meantime, Heidenheim's population continued to grow.
+During the 20th century, several additional parishes were founded: Christ Parish was founded in 1958 (its church built in 1956), John's Parish with church and community center in 1963, Forestchurch Parish in 1972 (its church was built in 1975 but the community had had the use of a wooden chapel built in 1926), as well as Reconciliation Parish and Zinzendorf Parish.

 These six parishes located in Heidenheim (proper) form the Protestant United Parish of Heidenheim.
-As they belonged to Württemberg as well, the boroughs of Mergelstetten and Schnaitheim also converted to Protestantism early on.
+As they too belonged to Württemberg, the boroughs of Mergelstetten and Schnaitheim also converted to Protestantism early on.
 As a result, independent Protestant parishes and churches exist in both boroughs.

 Mergelstetten was at first a branch of Bolheim, but became its own parish in 1700.
 Today's church was built in 1843 to replace one that had burnt to the ground two years earlier.

-The church of Schnaitheim had been newly constructed in the 17th century, although the town already owned a church (first mentioned in 1344).
+The church of Schnaitheim was constructed in the 17th century, although the town already had a church (first mentioned in 1344).